-Youssef, a twelve-year-old Palestinian boy falls in love with Aïda, a gypsy girl and leader of a youth gang.
-Khleifi’s enchanting fairy-tale is set in the Gaza Strip in the early 1990s, during the last turbulent days of the Israeli occupation.
+Youssef, a twelve-year-old Palestinian boy falls in love with Aïda, a young girl and leader of a children’s gang.
+Khleifi’s enchanting fairy-tale is set in the Gaza Strip in the early 1990s, during the turbulent days of the Israeli occupation.

 Tale of the Three Jewels is the first feature film to be shot entirely in Gaza.
 The cast includes well-known Palestinian actors such as Makram Khouri and Mohammad Bakri.
 In 1995 the film was selected for the Cannes Film Festival.